 - McLaughlin v.
 Wells Fargo Bank, N.A., C15-02904-WHA (N.D.
-Cal.): In a precedent-setting Order dated October 29, 2015, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage servicers to disclose to homeowners property insurance proceeds that they hold, observing that “[n]o decision from our court of appeals has ever addressed the issue of whether TILA compels lenders to include ‘potential’ credits in payoff statements” and that “[a]s a matter of law, the bank is wrong on this one.”
-On March 15, 2017, the Court granted final approval of a settlement providing class members with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its mortgage payoff statement practices to comply with TILA.
+Cal.): In a precedent-setting Order, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage payoff statements to disclose property insurance proceeds creditable against the debt, observing that “[n]o decision from our court of appeals has ever addressed the issue" but that “[a]s a matter of law, the bank is wrong.”
+Wolf Popper ultimately secured a settlement providing homeowners with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its practices to comply with TILA.
 Class members received over $2,500 per account.

 - In re Hansen Medical Inc. Stockholder Litigation, No. 12316-VCMR (Del.
-Ch.): on behalf of stockholders of a medical robotics company.
-In a much-discussed opinion dated June 18, 2018, the Delaware Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the complaint sufficiently alleged that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a “control group,” and, accordingly, could be held liable to the public stockholders, who were denied this benefit.
+Ch.) ($7,500,000 class settlement): On behalf of stockholders of a medical robotics company.
+In a much-discussed opinion, the Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the plaintiffs sufficiently demonstrated that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a group, and, accordingly, could be held liable to the public stockholders, who were denied this benefit.

 - Anwar v.
-Fairfield Greenwich Limited, 09-cv-118-VM (S.D.N.Y.).
-This action, prosecuted on behalf of investors in feeder funds to the Bernard L. Madoff Investment Securities Ponzi scheme, completed in May 2016, when the Court approved settlement with the last remaining defendant, bringing the total recovery to $235,250,000.
+Fairfield Greenwich Limited, 09-cv-118-VM (S.D.N.Y.): This action, on behalf of investors in feeder funds to the Bernard L. Madoff Investment Securities Ponzi scheme, completed in May 2016, when the Court approved a settlement with the last remaining defendant, bringing the total recovery to $235,250,000.

-A graduate of McGill University (B.A., with great distinction, 2009) and a Brooklyn Law School Health Law and Policy Fellow (J.D., cum laude, 2013), Mr. Blander’s note “Codifying Common Law: The Self-Critical Analysis Privilege and the New Jersey Patient Safety Act,” 21 J.L. & Pol’y 577, was published in the Journal of Law and Policy in 2013.
-Mr. Blander also served as a research assistant for Professor Aaron Twerski and the late Professor Richard T. Farrell and as an intern with the Health Care Bureau of the New York State Attorney General.
-He won the National Law Review Winter 2011 Student Legal Writing Contest for his essay on a tax issue.
-Prior to joining Wolf Popper in April 2015, Mr. Blander clerked for New York State Supreme Court Justice Barbara Jaffe.
+Prior to joining Wolf Popper in April 2015, Adam clerked for New York State Supreme Court Justice Barbara Jaffe.
+A graduate of McGill University (with great distinction) and a Brooklyn Law School Health Law and Policy Fellow (cum laude), Adam’s note “Codifying Common Law: The Self-Critical Analysis Privilege and the New Jersey Patient Safety Act,” 21 J.L. & Pol’y 577, was published in the Journal of Law and Policy in 2013.
+Adam also served as a research assistant for Professor Aaron Twerski and the late Professor Richard T. Farrell and as an intern with the Health Care Bureau of the New York State Attorney General’s Office.
+In 2011, he won the National Law Review’s Student Legal Writing Contest for his essay on a tax issue.